 Major Ben C. Truman in 1881

-For a long time “Baldy Greene ” was the favorite stage-driver upon the overland route between Virginia City and Austin, Nevada.
+For a long time, “Baldy Greene ” was the favorite stage driver on the overland route between Virginia City and Austin, Nevada.
 This remarkable specimen of a modern Jehu was a thoroughbred in every particular.
 He was called Baldy on account of his caput, which was singularly bare, and he rejoiced in the name.
 He once drove Ben Holladay from Virginia City to Austin, 185 miles, in nineteen hours.
-He let himself out some seventeen or eighteen years ago upon Mr. Colfax and party, and upon one occasion drove them forty-five miles in three hours and a half.
+He let himself out some seventeen or eighteen years ago upon Mr. Colfax and party and, upon one occasion, drove them forty-five miles in three hours and a half.
 As a judge of the ambrosial decoction known as punch, Baldy was a success.

 The son of Nimshi never found himself in greater ecstasies of glory than has Baldy upon a fine spring morning, with his six-horse team of grays, and a gang of good fellows to draw, and a start from Virginia City promptly on time.

-I was one of nine persons who took passage with Baldy Greene, in the month of May 1867, from Virginia City to Austin.
+I was one of nine persons who took passage with Baldy Greene in May 1867 from Virginia City to Austin.
 We arrived at a place called Big Ned’s, seventy-five miles from Virginia, about three o’clock in the afternoon, almost an hour and a half ahead of time.
 I shall never forget Big Ned — poor fellow!
 He’s dead now; his own benzene was too much for him.
-Big Ned was postmaster, sheriff, restaurant-keeper, Indian trader, real estate dealer, lawyer, and justice of the peace.
+Big Ned was the postmaster, sheriff, restaurant keeper, Indian trader, real estate dealer, lawyer, and justice of the peace.

 We arrived just in time to see him officiate in his capacity of justice of the peace.
 Ah Ching and Hong Sam, two young Celestials, were to be married in “Melican ” style.
-Baldy Greene was invited to act as master of the ceremonies, a position which he at once cordially accepted.
+Baldy Greene was invited to act as master of the ceremonies, a position he cordially accepted at once.
 The intention of the almond-eyed groom was to have been married upon the Saturday following; but Baldy advised him that the certificate was only good for one day, and, as it cost “fifteen dolla,” Ah Ching thought it best to go on with the ceremony.
-I may add that the purchase of the certificate was owing to the fact that “John ” was not posted in the “Melican ” custom, and had employed counsel to get it for him.
-A couple of Shoshone Indians stood up with the Celestials, to impart additional mock solemnity to the ceremony.
+I may add that the purchase of the certificate was because “John ” was not posted in the “Melican ” custom and had employed counsel to get it for him.
+A couple of Shoshone Indians stood up with the Celestials to impart additional mock solemnity to the ceremony.
 Big Ned, immediately after titillating his thorax with a glass of torch-light-procession whiskey, said, addressing himself to the groom: